OlawumiOlayiwola/Shopping_Trends/README.md

 This repository contains the analysis of the shopping_trends.csv dataset, focusing on customer segmentation, sales forecasting, and customer retention.
 The analysis includes data preprocessing, exploratory data analysis, and the development of predictive models.

 ### Project Overview
-The goal of this project is to analyze consumer purchasing patterns, identify popular product categories, and develop predictive models for sales forecasting and customer retention.
+This project aims to analyze consumer purchasing patterns, identify popular product categories, and develop predictive models for sales forecasting and customer retention.
 The insights gained from this analysis can help businesses make data-driven decisions to improve customer satisfaction and increase sales.

 ### Data Sources
 Shopping Trends Data: The primary dataset used for this analysis is the "shopping_trends.csv" file.
-The file contains information about purchasing habits of customers.
+The file contains information about customers' purchasing habits.

 ### Tools
 - Excel
 - Python
-- Power BI

 ### Data Cleaning/Preparation
 In the preparation stage, I performed the following tasks: